 All employees have been enrolled with an HMO to cover in-patient and out-patient care beginning February 2012.
-An annual medical check-up of all employees was conducted in June 2012, August 2013 and in August 2014, and an annual executive check-up for executives and key officers from August to November 2012, September to December 2013 and from September to December 2014.
+An annual medical check-up of all employees was conducted in June 2012, August 2013, August 2014, and in August 2015 and an annual executive check-up for executives and key officers from August to November 2012, September to December 2013, September to December 2014.
 The same programs will be implemented in the current year.

-Human Resources Division also partnered with various institutions to carry out health awareness programs involving lectures, sampling of medicines, vision tests and affordable eye wears, and blood extraction.
+Human Resources Division also partnered with various institutions to carry out health awareness programs involving lectures, sampling of medicines, vision tests and affordable eye wears, antiflu vaccination and blood extraction.
 The Company retained two in-house physicians to provide medical consultations at the workplace.